kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 Replace `<image-tag>` with the image tag you want.
 Replace `<image-repo>` with the image repo you want (check [releases](https://github.com/kubernetes/autoscaler/releases) for the official image repos and tags)

-Note that `kwok` provider doesn't use `autoDiscovery.clusterName`.
+Note that the `kwok` provider doesn't use `autoDiscovery.clusterName`.
 You can use a fake value for `autoDiscovery.clusterName`.

 Replace `"release"="prom"` with the label selector for `ServiceMonitor` in your grafana/prometheus installation.

-For example, if you are using prometheus operator, you can find the service monitor label selector using
+For example, if you are using the prometheus operator, you can find the service monitor label selector using
 ```shell
 kubectl get prometheus -ojsonpath='{.items[*].spec.serviceMonitorSelector}' | jq # using jq is optional
 ```